huginandmunin/aws-stepfunction-parallel-lambda/README.md

 The testing verifies that the lambda functions interact successfully with DynamoDB and SNS.
 Don't forget to check your email for those QC summary messages!

 The collector function, ```end-qc```, has options of reading information from the DynamoDB table or from the output of the previous steps in the StepFunction.
-Choosing the StepFunction option results in fewer calls to the database table.
+Choosing the StepFunction option results in fewer calls to the database table and the ```Wait Step``` could be removed from the state machine.
 Both options are presented in the code for comparison.

 The SNS sender step, ```send-qc-summary```, is handled directly in the state machine.
 It grabs information from the StepFunction input payload and sends this as the message payload to SNS.
 You could also use a lambda function if you needed to reformat the output.